Parameter Estimation with the Ordered $\ell_{2}$ Regularization via an Alternating Direction Method of Multipliers: Ridge Regression with the Ordered Regularization

-\subsection{The ordered ridge regression}
+Proofs of the theorem and corollaries are provided in Appendix \ref{proofs}.
+Table \ref{tab:table1} shows the notations used in this paper and their meanings.

+\subsection{The Ordered Ridge Regression}

-We propose an ordered ridge regression in Eq.(\ref{p2}) and call it the ordered ridge regression because we used an ordered $\ell_{2}$ regularization with an objective function instead of a standard $\ell_{2}$ regularization.
-The ordered ridge regression is commonly used for parameter estimation and variable selection, particularly when data are strongly correlated and high-dimensional.
+We propose an~ordered ridge regression in Equation (\ref{p2}) and call it the ordered ridge regression because we used an~ordered $\ell_{2}$ regularization with an~objective function instead of a~standard $\ell_{2}$ regularization.
+The ordered ridge regression is commonly used for parameter estimation and variable selection, particularly when data are strongly correlated and highly dimensional.
 The ordered ridge regression can be defined as follows:

-where $x\in \mathbb{R}^{p}$ denotes an unknown regression coefficient, $A \in \mathbb{R}^{n \times p}(p \gg n)$ is a known matrix, $\emph{b}\in \mathbb{R}^{n}$ represents a response vector, and $J_{\lambda}(x)$ is the ordered $\ell_{2}$ regularization.
-The optimal parameter choice for the ordered ridge regression is much more stable than that for a regular lasso; also, it achieves adaptivity in the following senses. \begin{inparaenum}[(i)] \item For decreasing $(\lambda_{i})$, each parameter $\lambda_{i}$ marks the entry or removal of some variable from the current model (so, its coefficient becomes either zero or non-zero); thus, coefficients remain constant in the model.
-We achieved this by putting some threshold values for $(\lambda_{i})$'s \cite[sec.~1.4]{bogdan2013statistical}. \item We observed that the price of including new variables declines as more variables are added to the model when the $(\lambda_{i})$'s are decreasing. \end{inparaenum}
+where $x\in \mathbb{R}^{p}$ denotes an~unknown regression coefficient, $A \in \mathbb{R}^{n \times p}(p \gg n)$ is a~known matrix, $\emph{b}\in \mathbb{R}^{n}$ represents a~response vector, and~$J_{\lambda}(x)$ is the ordered $\ell_{2}$ regularization.
+The optimal parameter choice for the ordered ridge regression is much more stable than that for a~regular lasso; also, it achieves adaptivity in the following senses. \begin{enumerate}[leftmargin=*,labelsep=4.2mm, label=\roman*] \item For decreasing $(\lambda_{k})$, each parameter $\lambda_{k}$ marks the entry or removal of some variable from the current model (therefore, its coefficient becomes either zero or nonzero); thus, coefficients remain constant in the model.
+We achieved this by putting some threshold values for $\lambda_{k}$ (Reference~\cite{bogdan2013statistical}, Section~1.4). \item We observed that the price of including new variables declines as more variables are added to the model when the $\lambda_{k}$ decreases. \end{enumerate}